This is my perspective on the death penalty through logic, math and the Bible.

 A male nurse is accused of 200 incidents of sexually-abusing patients in hospital ER rooms.

-I also believe that sex trafficking should bring the death penalty.
+I also believe that sex trafficking and sexual abuse when the child is young should bring the death penalty.

 And innocent deaths due to 3rd DUI should be a death penalty